Important Disclaimer

 Gather Documentation

-Assemble your recent property tax bill (good standing), last 12 months of electricity bills, property survey, and mortgage lender contact information before the portal opens.
+Assemble your recent property tax bill (good standing), last 12 months of energy bills, property survey, and homeowner identification.

-Submit via the City of Hamilton portal as soon as intake opens (Q1-Q2 2026).
+Submit via the City of Hamilton portal when a new intake is announced.
 Upload all documentation and request a Program Coach consultation.
-The pilot targets only 50 homes — early submission is critical.
+Early submission is critical given limited pilot capacity.

 Frequently Asked Questions